Working with allied groups, we are supporting four statewide campaigns:

 Do you want to feed your kids food grown with toxic wastewater?

 If not, tell one of the companies engaged in this process, The Wonderful Company, that you won’t buy their products until they -- and Governor Brown -- put an end to this reckless practice.
-Sign the petition here:
+Sign the petition, spearheaded by our allies at Food and Water Watch, here:

 Community Choice Energy - How Cities Can Get to 100% Renewable Energy